-Delicious food, resolutions and superstitions are all on the menu even if our morning gets off to a lazy start.
-Waking up on New Year’s Day is a little slower than most mornings, but the night before was later than usual, and it’s still a holiday.
+Delicious food, resolutions and superstitions are all on the menu, even if our morning gets off to a lazy start.
+Waking up on New Year’s Day is a little slower than most mornings, but the night before was later than usual and it is still a holiday.

 This is our one opportunity to carouse, catch a little sleep and enjoy another day of celebration.
-A hangover isn’t required, but it’s always excused.
+A hangover isn’t required, but it is always excused.
 Even a hazy head knows that this first day of the new year comes with traditions that are edible, flexible and fun.

 On New Year’s Day tamales are wrapped in Aztec roots and steamed by the dozens.
 The guarantee of a lucky year gets even stronger with each masa gem enjoyed around the family table.